mickeys/how_to_tips_and_tricks/jira/jiracron/README.md

 We've seen how to create REST API URLs, how they mirror the internal structure of JIRA issues, how to use `jq` and `curl` to programmatically create JIRA tickets, and how to use a data structure to capture business process (on a weekly granularity).

-The jiracron source code shows these steps in action.
-EDIT HERE
+The [jiracron source code](./jiracron.sh) shows these steps in action.
+Remember, you'll have to edit it to match the structure of the JIRA project with which you're working.